ollyjarvis/jellyfin-letterboxd-watchlist/README.md

 https://raw.githubusercontent.com/ollyjarvis/jellyfin-letterboxd-watchlist/master/manifest.json
 ```

-3. Go back to `Catalog`, click on 'Letterboxd Watchlist' in the 'Films and Programmes' group and install the most recent version.
+3. Go back to `Plugins`, click on 'Letterboxd Watchlist' in the 'Films and Programmes' group and install the most recent version.

 4. Restart Jellyfin and go back to the plugin settings.
 Go to `My Plugins` and click on 'Letterboxd Watchlist' to add Letterboxds users to track.